How do you pay back a reverse mortgage?

-1. Sell the home
+Option 1.
+Sell the home

-The borrower or heirs can also do this if the home ends up being worth less than the loan amount because its value has dropped.
 The Federal Housing Administration (FHA), the agency that backs HECMs, considers the loan terms satisfied if the borrower or heirs sell the home for 95 percent of its appraised value.

-2. Refinance the mortgage
+Option 2.
+Refinance the mortgage